-Personal, Social, Health, Economic Education (PSHEE) and Citizenship
+Personal, Social, Health Education (PSHE) and Citizenship

-Hampton Court House is committed to providing a comprehensive programme of PSHEE for all its students that is appropriate to their age and needs.
+Hampton Court House is committed to providing a comprehensive programme of PSHE for all its students that is appropriate to their age and needs.
 Responsibility for developing and implementing this programme rests with the Head and is specifically overseen by the Head of Pastoral Care.
 Certain central tenets are integral in the structure of the school: the way we interact and treat each other, and activities based on our diverse cultural heritages.

-Our PSHEE lessons allow children to explore emotions, ways to express emotions and strategies to cope with emotions as well as promoting an awareness of the emotions of others and how our behaviour affects others.
+Our PSHE lessons allow children to explore emotions, ways to express emotions and strategies to cope with emotions as well as promoting an awareness of the emotions of others and how our behaviour affects others.
 Our structured activity sessions are specifically tailored to the needs of the various groups, from working with a child who is developing coping strategies to facilitating turn taking and initiation.

-Through our PSHEE and our Assemblies programmes students are educated about equality and discrimination, including the 9 protected characteristics: Age; Disability; Gender reassignment;

-Marriage and civil partnership; Pregnancy and maternity; Race; Religion or belief; Sex; and Sexual orientation.
+Through our PSHE and our Assemblies programmes students are educated about equality and discrimination, including the 9 protected characteristics: Age; Disability; Gender reassignment; Marriage and civil partnership; Pregnancy and maternity; Race; Religion or belief; Sex; and Sexual orientation.
+The PSHE curriculum has been adapted to include specific areas that are deemed important for our students to learn about after consulting with staff, students and parents.